DevNet Lab 17 -- Automated testing with pyATS and Genie

 # Extract OSPFv3 configuration

-expected_config_section = "router ospfv3 100"
+expected_config_section = f"router ospfv3 {self.ospfv3_process_id}"

 logger.info(f"Verifying the presence of '{expected_config_section}'")

-self.ospfv3_config = self.running_config.get(expected_config_section, None)
+self.ospfv3_config = self.running_config.get(expected_config_section)

 logger.info(